Maternal Health

 The love letter to Black birthing people gives valuable suggestions which are possible to implement in some parts of the US, but often impossible in rural and poor areas.
 Finding a culturally congruent (Black) or sensitive (non-Black) doctor or midwife may involve some trial and error and depends on insurance coverage.
 There is a shortage of Black midwives and doctors.
 And doctors of all ethnic backgrounds are not often trained to center the needs and preferences of their patients.
 In addition, the medical industrial complex puts production pressure on providers, which limits the time even the most compassionate clinician can spend listening mindfully to their patients.

 Doula support improves birth outcomes and experiences for birthing people who can find and afford it.
 Group prenatal care and the midwifery model of care are also beneficial.
 Research shows these solutions positively impact maternal and infant health.
-While we await slow change in the provision of maternity services and the elimination of racism in medicine: the Black community can SOS, “Save Our Selves” – as Home Birth Midwife Nubia Martin in recommends.
+While we await slow change in the provision of maternity services and the elimination of racism in medicine: the Black community can SOS, ‘Save Our Selves’ – as Home Birth Midwife Nubia Martin recommends.

 In NYC, Doula collectives like Ancient Song Doula Services and Bronx Rebirth and Progress, give away diapers and food and offer free or low-cost doula support to birthing families.
 Midwives like Nubia Martin raise funds to cover the costs of home births for families who prefer autonomy or want to avoid hospital birth.
 Black women led community based prenatal care and birthing centers are growing in number, albeit slowly due to scarce funding.